-We maintain strong industry links that help us support students and researchers in interdisciplinary collaborations, encourage creativity, and critical approaches to exploring real-world issues within globalised society.
+We maintain strong industry links that support students and researchers in interdisciplinary collaborations, impactful creativity, and critical approaches to exploring real-world issues within globalised society.

-Set in the centre of Melbourne’s flourishing creative scene.
-Melbourne is Australia’s cultural capital and is rated as the most liveable city in the world.
+The School is set in the centre of Melbourne, Australia’s cultural capital that is consistently rated as the most liveable city in the world.
+The School and RMIT form a hub in the city’s flourishing creative scene.
 Located on the traditional lands of the Wurundjeri people, the School enjoys a 130-plus-year history of graduating artists, photographers and craftspeople with skilled hands and cultivated minds ready for both life and work.

 As a seedbed for emerging artists, the School focuses on instilling sustainable self-belief and confidence in the next generation of Australian and international arts practitioners.
-It promotes a studio culture of making through arts practices that are self-reflective and are informed through critical enquiry and research.
+It promotes a studio culture of making that is self-reflective and informed by critical enquiry and research.

-A highlight of the School’s international reach is its ongoing partnership with the Hong Kong Art School, that has developed over two decades.
-The schools, teaching collaboratively, have offered the Bachelor of Arts (Fine Art) and Master of Fine Art programs in Hong Kong since 1998.
+A highlight of the School’s international activities is its ongoing partnership with the Hong Kong Art School that has developed over two decades.
+The two schools, teaching collaboratively, have offered the Bachelor of Arts (Fine Art) and Master of Fine Art programs in Hong Kong since 1998.

 The School supports teaching and research programs, artists-in-residence, galleries, public programs, international conferences, student and staff exchange, study tours and publishing — all with a strong inclination to community engagement and social transformation.

 Our programs and courses

 RMIT offers a hub for emerging artists, researchers and practitioners to cultivate contemporary art practice and gain exposure through local and international exhibitions.